Mechanical

 engineers research, design, develop, manufacture, and test tools,

-escalators, industrial production equipment, and robots used in
+production equipment, and robots used in manufacturing.
+Some

-manufacturing.
-Mechanical engineers also design tools that other
+mechanical engineers design tools that other engineers need for

-engineers need for their work.
-In addition, mechanical engineers work in
+their work.
+In addition, mechanical engineers work in manufacturing

 Mechanical Engineering Resources |